 The main limitation of this analysis is that changes in rate of reporting and testing and case definitions for testing may change over time potentially affecting R estimation.
 While we attempted to adjust for changes in testing practice, residual bias may remain.
 Therefore, it is important to interpret these findings together with data on testing and other sources of data on transmission.
+The delay in testing and backlog in testing has increased considerably in recent weeks, making estimation for recent timepoints less reliable.
 In addition, caution should be exercised in interpreting comparisons between different timepoints and provinces as these could be affected by differential testing practices.